 - Only one name required for purchasing this time, and it is prepaid for the season.

 - Members of the foursome can change every week without paying guest fees.

 Businesses sponsoring a hole will also receive a standing tee time for their foursome.

-Join us for our Fish Fry from 5-8 p.m. on Friday nights
+And, join us for our Dinner and Fish Fry from 5-8 p.m. on Friday nights!

 Party and Event Catering at the Club or Your Own Venue

 A La Carte is Hiring!

 We are currently hiring servers and cooks for full and part-time positions.
 Please visit our website at www.alacarteinc.com to contact us about employment.